-The NVIT BlueprintSM Capital Appreciation Fund ("Capital Appreciation Fund" or the "Fund") seeks growth of capital, but also seeks income consistent with a less aggressive level of risk as compared to other BlueprintSM Funds.
+The NVIT BlueprintSM Aggressive Fund ("Aggressive Fund" or the "Fund") seeks maximum growth of capital consistent with a more aggressive level of risk as compared to other BlueprintSM Funds.

 Fees and Expenses

 This table describes the fees and expenses that you may pay if you buy, hold, and sell shares of the Fund.
 Sales charges and other expenses that may be imposed by variable insurance contracts are not included.
 If these charges were reflected, the expenses listed below would be higher.
 See the variable insurance contract prospectus, which may impose sales charges and other additional contract-level expenses.